victoryang1/DAT-BOS-16/lessons/lesson-04/readme.md

 **Check:** What factor(s) are missing from this model?
 How might we measure for these?

-A *DAG- Directed Acyclic Diagram* is a handy tool to help you determine which variables are most important for your model.
+A *DAG- Directed Acyclic Graph* is a handy tool to help you determine which variables are most important for your model.

 A DAG always includes at least one exposure/predictor and one outcome.
 For example: